Chaitanya-01/robust-traj-tracking-with-SMC-rbe502/README.md

   ```
   rosrun project quadrotor_control.py
   ```
-- Once the simulation is done, the actual trajectory is saved to `log.pkl' file.
+- Once the simulation is done, the actual trajectory is saved to `log.pkl` file.
 To visualize go to `scripts` folder and run:
   ```
   python visualize.py
   ```